nickjillings/js-xtract/CONTRIBUTING.md

 - Issue has the tag 'Resolved' and is in the master branch
 - Issue is rejected and no counter given as to why it should be reconsidered.
 - Issue it 'No Issue' and no-one elects a suitable reason as to why the original reason is incorrect

+## Requesting Features

+Generally, this is not a space to request a feature or an extractor directly.
+It is not entirely fair to expect a developer to devote free-time to develop one new extractor.
+So instead, give it a go yourself and submit a pull request with your new feature included.
+However, to ensure no-one else is also working on the implementation, and to at least alert others to what you are doing, please open an issue stating as such.
+Usually this done by explicitly stating you are working on feature 'x' with an outline of how it works, papers to refer to with the feature etc.

+## Pull Requests

+This work definitely supports and actively encourages you to submit a pull request.
+But to ensure a seamless, turbulence free environment, please use the following check list.

+### 1. Don't edit jsXtract.js directly

+The `jsXtract.js` file is made by concatenating the files inside `/modules/` rather than editing itself.
+If you implement into jsXtract.js, your changes will not be preserved!

+### 2. Edit the correct file in `/modules`

+If you are building a low-level feature, it can be introduced into `/modules/jsXtract.js` for implementation.
+Then make sure you also extend the relevant modules ('TimeData' or 'SpectrumData' etc.).

+### 3. Add a test!

+Add a new test to the `/test/` folder (either vector, scalar or arrays depending on the feature return type) to preserve your feature.
+That way, should anyone else harm your wonderfully crafted code, they'll get an error and have to fix their mistakes.

+### 4. Detail your pull request

+Include as much detail as would be required for others to use your code.
+Give credit where due to the feature creator.
+Ideally, write a short paragraph which can be put straight into the documentation.